TakudzwanasheSamuel/asset-management-full-stack/README.md

 ### 3. Comprehensive Asset Management
 - **Asset Inventory (`/admin/assets`):**
-  - A searchable and filterable table of all assets.
+  - A searchable and filterable table of all company assets.
-  - Displays key information like name, type, status, serial number, and purchase date.
+  - Displays key information like name, status, assigned employee, and location.
 - **Asset Registration (`/admin/assets/register`):**
   - A user-friendly form to add new assets to the inventory.
-  - **AI-Powered Suggestions:** An integrated AI tool suggests asset properties (like manufacturer or type) based on the asset name, speeding up data entry.
+  - Supports adding NFC/RFID tag IDs for scanner integration.
 - **Edit and Delete Workflows:** Fully implemented UI modals for editing asset details and confirming deletions.
-- **QR Code Label Generator (`/admin/assets/labels`):**
-  - Select multiple assets from the inventory list to generate printable QR code labels.
-  - The generated page is optimized for printing.

 ### 4. Employee Directory (`/admin/employees`)
 - A complete list of all employees, with their role, department, and current status.
 - Includes a search bar to quickly find employees.
 - Features "Add Employee" and "Edit Employee" modals with a complete UI.

-### 5. Scanning & Transactions
+### 5. NFC/RFID Scanning & Transactions
-- **Card Scanner (`/` and `/admin/check-in-out`):** A dedicated, full-screen interface designed for kiosk-style ID card scanning to quickly check items in or out.
+- **Card Scanner (`/`):** A dedicated, full-screen interface designed for kiosk-style NFC or RFID card scanning to quickly look up assets.
-- **QR Code Scanner (`/admin/qr-scan`):**
-  - A page for scanning asset QR codes to record transactions.
-  - Includes a fallback manual entry form.
+- **Check-in/Check-out:** The system is built to support check-in and check-out flows tied to asset and employee data.

 ## Running the Application Locally